bparks/bparks.github.io/_posts/2010-04-18-the-land-of-opportunity.md

 ---
-title: Colorado: The Land of Opportunity
+title: Colorado - The Land of Opportunity
 ---

 It's been a while longer since I last wrote than I though thought it had been.